 CONTACT PERSONS AND MOU ADMINISTRATORS

 The fiscal agents for each consortium will be responsible for the administration of this MOU.
-The contact for Sauk County will be Shayna Dye, Environmental Health Manager, whose principal business address is 505 Broadway Street, Baraboo, Wisconsin 53913.
+The contact for Sauk County will be Steve Lisser, Environmental Health Manager, whose principal business address is 505 Broadway Street, Baraboo, Wisconsin 53913.
 The contact for Waushara County will be Patti Wohlfeil, Health Officer, whose principal business address is, 230 W Park Street, Wautoma, Wisconsin 54982.

 In the event that either contact person changes, the fiscal agent for that consortium will notify the other consortium with a new MOU new contact person.